This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Vegan Policies

 Similar to ‘Cruelty-Free,’ there is no standard or legal definition for the label ‘Vegan.’
-But it usually means no animal-derived ingredients or animal by-products.
+But Vegan is generally used to mean formulated without animal-derived ingredients or animal by-products.

-Some common animal products used in cosmetics include carmine, lanolin, snail mucus, beeswax, honey, pearl or silk-derived ingredients, animal-based glycerin, keratin, and squalene.
+Some common animal products in cosmetics include carmine, lanolin, snail mucus, beeswax, honey, pearl or silk-derived ingredients, animal-based glycerin, keratin, and squalene.

 There are plant-based and synthetic alternatives to animal-derived ingredients.
-But it’s sometimes difficult to know with certainty whether a product is vegan just by reading the ingredient list.
+But unless a brand explicitly labels its ingredients or product as Vegan, it’s often difficult to know with certainty whether a product is vegan just by reading the ingredient list.

-So it’s best to ask the company and manufacturers to ensure the ingredients they’ve chosen to use were from non-animal sources.
+So it’s best to ask the company and manufacturers to ensure the ingredients they chose were from non-animal sources.

 Ethical Mica Mining Policy

-Mica is a mineral that’s used in cosmetics to add a shimmery effect.
+Mica is a mineral used in cosmetics to add a shimmery effect.
 But the mining of natural mica has been linked to child labor and human rights violations.

 Unless the company discloses its mica mining policy, we have no way of knowing whether its mica is ethically sourced without child or forced labor.